Staberinde/digital-land-airflow/README.md

 make init && pytest
 ```

-from the `digital-land-airflow` root directory (i.e. the same directory as this README.md)
+from the `digital-land-airflow` root directory (i.e. the same directory as this README)

 ### Debugging pipelines